Verizon Privacy Office

 Many types of wireless apps and services use mobile device location data, including apps provided by other companies and wireless device operating systems.
 When you are considering new apps or services, you should carefully review the location-based services' or app providers' privacy policies to learn how they collect and use your information.

 Verizon-supplied system application software may be present on your wireless device to enable automatic installation of apps when you activate your device and with your consent at later times.
-This software will collect certain usage information about the apps it installs, including first open and uninstall events.
-You can delete or disable these apps at any time.
+For example, at your request, this software may be used to install or open an app or your browser to a specific page based on an interaction you are having with a company’s telephone voice response system.
+The software collects certain usage information about the actions it takes, including first open and uninstalls.
+You can delete or disable apps installed by this software at any time.

 Verizon Wireless does not publish directories of our customers' wireless phone numbers, and we do not provide or make them available to third parties for listing in directories unless you request that we do so.